 Use a talent/gift: Every one of us is wired up differently, be it up-front or behind-the-scenes.
 We’d love students to use their God-given abilities in serving Him back, and so we welcome all creative, tech, administrative, relational, and encouraging types (and everyone else) to find a ministry team to serve in.
 If one doesn’t currently exist that fits, we’ll start one up with the student’s help.

 Go the extra mile: Many times students will leave a program with a great thought or direction but then lose it on the way home.
 Let’s face it - we’re all capable of being forgetful of really important things!
 All the more reason why we encourage students to have their own Bible (which we can provide as needed) that they feel confident in reading more on the topic or Bible passage presented.
 Likewise, it’s our hope that families will debrief the message with their student(s) so that even more processing is going on of God’s Truth.

 Do the event: One of the greatest ways for students to grow is to be out of their element every once in a while.
 This is why we do retreats and trips that border on the uncomfortable (and at times completely cross over into new territory).
 Please take advantage of these weekends for your student, whether you send them off in faith or attend as a chaperone yourself.

 It’s our hope that every student would attend gatherings for peer-to-peer accountability and adult mentoring, while also being connected to the main church.
 If we can help either to happen, let us know.

 • Facebook: Like us at BACC Student Ministry

 • Instagram: follow us at BayAreaStudentMinistry

-• Student Info Kiosk: stop by our kiosk just outside of The Warehouse to talk to a volunteer, sign up for an event, drop off a registration form, or get other ministry resouces.
+• Student Info Kiosk: stop by our kiosk just outside of The Loft to talk to a volunteer, sign up for an event, drop off a registration form, or get other ministry resouces.